Comparison of Extended Lubrication Theories for Stokes Flow: Introduction

-In this paper, we consider classical lubrication theory (the Reynolds equation), and more recent variations on lubrication theory which we refer to as extended lubrication theory \cite{takeuchi_extended_2019} and/or perturbed lubrication theory \cite{venner_stokes_2003,marusic-paloka_second_2012,tavakol_extended_2017} in the case of models based on perturbation theory.
-We asses the performance of these models at low Reynolds numbers by comparison to the Stokes equations.
-We propose a formulation of extended lubrication theory that builds on the model of Takeuchi \& Gu (2019); our approach modifies the treatment of the velocity boundary conditions and ensures incompressibility.
-The pressure and velocity obtained from each model are compared in a variety of geometries: a logistic step, a backward facing step, and two versions of a triangular slider that we refer to as positive and negative based on the texture to be defined later on.
-Through these examples, we assess the sensitivity of each model to varying magnitudes of surface variation and discontinuities in the surface gradient.
+In this paper, we consider classical lubrication theory (the Reynolds equation), and more recent variations on lubrication theory which we refer to as extended lubrication theory \cite{takeuchi_extended_2019,okazaki_fluid_2024} or perturbed lubrication theory \cite{venner_stokes_2003,marusic-paloka_second_2012,tavakol_extended_2017,sialmas_newtonian_2024} in the case of models based on perturbation theory.
+We assess the performance of these models at low Reynolds numbers by comparison to the Stokes equations.
+We propose a formulation of extended lubrication theory that builds on the model of Takeuchi \& Gu (2019) \cite{takeuchi_extended_2019}; our approach modifies the treatment of the velocity boundary conditions and ensures incompressibility.
+The pressure and velocity solutions from each model are compared in a variety of geometries: a logistic step, a backward facing step, and two versions of a triangular slider that we refer to as positive and negative based on the texture to be defined later on.
+Through these examples, we assess the sensitivity of each model to varying magnitudes of surface variation and discontinuities in the surface gradient in the low Reynolds number limit.

 Our results indicate that the extended and perturbed lubrication theory models provide significant improvements on classical lubrication theory in the case of small to moderate surface variation.
 For the logistic step, our proposed solution in extended lubrication theory has the smallest error in velocity for small slopes, and the smallest error in pressure at moderate slopes.
 For the triangular slider, the perturbed solutions have significantly reduced error in pressure, particularly in the case of negative texturing.
-In general, we find that for examples with a large surface gradient, the extended and perturbed solutions may over-correct the cross-film pressure gradient.
+In general, we find that for geometries with a large surface gradient, the extended and perturbed solutions may over-correct the cross-film pressure gradient.